Saurabh7Goku/iNueronFSDS2.0-Assessment/AssignmentQuestion_3.md

-### Question 2.
+## `Question 2`.
 Develop a daily schedule based on the template discussed in the class and adhere to it.

 **Daily  Schedule Plan**: